Teslaqr/FarmEase/Readme.md

-# 🌾 AgriEquip RentHub
+# 🌾 FarmEase RentHub

 A platform enabling farmers to **rent idle farming equipment** during the off-season, allowing owners to earn additional income while helping others access affordable tools.
-AgriEquip RentHub aggregates equipment listings and connects users through a seamless interface supported by call centers and real-time communication features.
+FarmEase RentHub aggregates equipment listings and connects users through a seamless interface supported by call centers and real-time communication features.

 ---

 ## 🐼 Problem Statement

 In many regions, expensive farming equipment remains unused during non-seasonal periods, resulting in wasted resources and missed income opportunities.
-To address this, **AgriEquip RentHub** offers a centralized solution that allows farmers to:
+To address this, **FarmEase RentHub** offers a centralized solution that allows farmers to:

 * **List unused equipment for rent**
 * **Search, filter, and book equipment**